 Ask for a meeting with the teacher.
 Be open and honest.
 Often, you can solve the problem just by talking about it.
-Be supportive of your child-but let the teacher know you want to work together to find a solution.
+Be supportive of your child-but let the teacher know you understand that teaching is a difficult job.
 If the meeting with the teacher doesn't help resolve the issue, ask to talk with the principal and the teacher together.